waki285/ServiceLogos/docs/README.md

 2. These logos are provided under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).
    > - It is recommended to give appropriate credit.
 It is a great motivator, so please do so.
    > - You can modify or remix it, but you must give the new work the same license (CC BY-NC-SA 4.0) as the original work.
+   >   - AI models such as LoRA can also be produced by adhering to CC BY-NC-SA 4.0.
    > - Commercial use (such as selling products using the logo) is prohibited.
 However, it can be sold if it falls under the following conditions:
    >   1. If the official of each service wants to sell for profit
    >   2. If permission is granted by Sawaratsuki